 44. What are some indications for pressure control?

-45. What are some advantages of pressure control ventilation?
+45. What are some advantages of pressure-controlled ventilation?

 In PCV, the PIP is lower while maintaining adequate oxygenation and ventilation.
-Also, there is a lower risk of barotraumas.
+There is also a lower risk of barotraumas.

 46. Which mode of mechanical ventilation can provide a precise I:E ratio?